Vakuma/tf_rundown/README.md

 	pip install -r requirements.txt

-Head onto the notebooks and use jupyter to run it
+Head onto the notebooks directory and use jupyter to run it

 	cd notebooks
 	jupyter notebook Introduction.ipynb